Warbo/chriswarbo-net/unfinished/scheme_geometric_algebra.md

    d₀)                ;; Since (= h₁h₁ 1), by definition of hyperbolic units
 ```

-This "geometric product" is just an extension of ordinary multiplication, since
+This may seem weird, but it only affects the GA units; any `rational` numbers
-`rational` numbers commute in the usual way, with each other and with GA units.
+occuring in a product commute in the usual way, both with each other and with GA
+units.

-From now on, we will always convert `geometric` numbers into alphabetical order
+From now on, not only will we convert all `geometric` numbers into a
-of their sums and products (this will be their canonical form, similar to how we
-always convert fractions to their lowest form).

-## Implementing `geometric` ##

-### Encoding Numbers ###
+sum-of-products, but we will also write their units in alphabetical order,
+negating when a swap is needed.

 We'll represent each flavour of GA unit using a Racket `struct`, with the index
 as a field: